DOJ Keeps Bankruptcy Means Tests Limits Same (2022)

 The Department of Justice has decided to keep the bankruptcy means test limits the same through at least Spring, 2022, according to a post on its website yesterday.
 The statement read, “The Census Bureau will not release updated median income totals by state and family size in 2021 due to data quality issues associated with the COVID-19 pandemic.
 As a result, the U.S. Trustee Program will not post updated median income totals until a Consumer Price Index adjustment in spring 2022.”

-Why It’s a Departure
+Why It’s Big News

 The move represents a departure for the agency.
 The bankruptcy means tests figures are typically adjusted twice a year, typically once in November.
 This is intended to represent updates to household size and income data for the states.
 The information is obtained from the U.S. Census Bureau.
 It produces the California median income, which is then entered into the bankruptcy means test limits.
 Because the figures are not updated in the middle of a once-in-a-century pandemic, there is not an accurate standard for those seeking debt relief.